-A player is the only person who may decide to treat his or her ball as unplayable by Unplayable ball relief is allowed anywhere on the course, except in a penalty area.
-A unplayable ball relief using options 1, 2 or 3.
-There is one additional option when ball relief in a bunker.
+A player is the only person who may decide to treat his or her ball as unplayable by taking relief.
+Unplayable ball relief is allowed anywhere on the course, except in a penalty area.
+A player may take unplayable ball relief using options 1, 2 or 3.
+There is one additional option when taking unplayable ball relief in a bunker.

 - (1) Stroke-and-Distance Relief.
-The player may play the original ball or where the previous stroke was made - STROKE AND DISTANCE - (2) Back-On-the-Line Relief.
-The player may drop the original ball or a relief area that is based on a reference line going straight back from the spot of the original ball ADD 1 STROKE PENALTY - (3) Lateral Relief.
-A player may drop a ball in a designated two club relief spot of the original ball - ADD 1 STROKE PENALTY - (4) Bunker Only - The Player may take back-on-the-line relief outside the the reference link going straight back from the hole through the spot - ADD 2 STROKE PENALTY taking relief. player may take taking unplayable another ball from another ball in the hole through area from the bunker based on of the original ball
+The player may play the original ball or another ball from where the previous stroke was made STROKE AND DISTANCE - (2) Back-On-the-Line Relief.
+The player may drop the original ball or another ball in a relief area that is based on a reference line going straight back from the hole through the spot of the original ball - ADD 1 STROKE PENALTY - (3) Lateral Relief.
+A player may drop a ball in a designated two club relief area from the spot of the original ball - ADD 1 STROKE PENALTY - (4) Bunker Only - The Player may take back-on-the-line relief outside the bunker based on the reference link going straight back from the hole through the spot of the original ball - ADD 2 STROKE PENALTY